Banquet Cook Jobs in USA with Visa Sponsorship

 Do banquet cooks qualify for H-1B visa sponsorship?

-Banquet cooks can qualify for H-1B sponsorship when the position requires specialized culinary knowledge and a bachelor's degree.
+Banquet cooks can qualify for H-1B visa sponsorship when the position requires specialized culinary knowledge and a bachelor's degree.
 The role must involve complex responsibilities like menu development, dietary specialization, or managing large-scale food production rather than basic food preparation.

 What degree do I need to work as a sponsored banquet cook?